4/29/2025

 Conference Operator

 Thank you.
 We will now begin the question and answer session.
 To ask a question, you may press star then 1 on your touchtone phone.
 If you are using a speakerphone, please pick up your handset before pressing the keys.
 To withdraw your question, please press star then 2.
-At this time, we will make a quick pause here to assemble our roster.
-And our first question comes from Brandon Nuzel with Hoft Group.
+At this time, we will make a quick pause here to assemble our browser.
+And our first question comes from Brandon Nozzle with Hoft Group.

 speaker

-Brandon Nuzel
+Brandon Nozzle

 speaker